 Best And Worst ETFs Of The Week Amid Agriculture Rally

-The SPDR S&P 500 ETF (NYSE: SPY) fell half a percent this week as mixed economic data and a slow start to summer trading eroded recent gains.
+The SPDR S&P 500 ETF (SPY) fell half a percent this week as mixed economic data and a slow start to summer trading eroded recent gains.
 SPY is now seated firmly near its 50-day moving average, which has been a guiding support zone all year long.

 Despite the relatively tepid action in domestic stocks, several international markets experienced big moves.
 Greek stocks rallied strongly on the hope of a deal prior to June 30, while the China Shanghai Composite fell precipitously for the second week in a row.